 UNL Permit Holder Reciprocal Parking

 All valid parking permits issued by any of the other University of Nebraska system campuses (UNK, UNL and UNMC) will be honored in select lots on UNO campuses.
 Assignments and restrictions are outlined at UNO Parking Services.
 For further enquiries about reciprocal parking at UNO, please contact their Parking Services directly at 402-554-7275.
+UNO permit holders must request a physical permit from Parking Services and display it in order to park at UNL.
+This hanger permit indicates the type and effective date of the valid reciprocal permit.

 Reciprocal parking at the UNK campus can be found in their parking policies document on their website.
 For further enquiries about reciprocal parking at UNK, please contact their Parking Services directly.